Athma-Vasi/Rock-Paper-Scissors/README.md

    I learned more about the compiler options and found the `tsc -w` command really useful.
 It was also really informative looking at the .js output file to see what TS does.
 Most of the code was identical to the TS file.

 5. **Functions**
    I learned how to encapsulate all variables inside functions to keep the global space less polluted.
-I learned more about scopes (function and lexical) and used `let` where I could.
+I learned more about scopes (function and lexical) and used `let`.
 I noticed that the transpiler changed everything to `var`.
+I plan to use `const` moving forward.

 6. **Branching and Looping**
    The most difficult part was writing the logic for the main `game()` function.
 I decided to use switch statements because I found the nested if-else statements visually overwhelming.
 I like having a switch, then one nesting of if-else, this made the code easier on the eyes.